artsy/artsy.github.io/_posts/2019-04-05-omakase-typescript.markdown

 }
 ```

-> Note: if you find the naming of Java and JavaScript confusing (it is, they are two completely separate
+> Note: if you find the naming of Java and JavaScript confusing, it is (they are two completely separate
 > programming languages, no link at all.)
 JavaScript was named that way because Java was looking to be really the
 > next hot language (it did turn out that way for a decade or two, but now JavaScript is usually the first language
 > people have heard of.)

 Aside from having a lot more lines, the Java version comes with a lot of words that aren't necessarily about
 telling the computer exactly what to do, e.g. `class Main {`, `public static void main(String[] args) {`, `}` and
 `}` again.
 It also has semi-colons at the end of some lines.
-Java is aimed at building different things, and these
+Java is aimed at building different things from JavaScript, and these
 extra bits of code make sense within the constraints of building a Java app.

 To get to my main point though, there is one standout line I'd like us to compare: